gyulanemeth/bluefox.email/comparisons/bluefox-vs-sendgrid.md

 ### BlueFox Email's Infrastructure Control

+BlueFox Email provides enterprise-grade deliverability with complete transparency into sending reputation and performance metrics.
+The platform offers two flexible delivery modes to match your needs and technical requirements.

+**Managed Delivery Mode** allows you to start sending emails immediately after signup without any third-party accounts or complex configuration.
+New projects automatically start in sandbox mode, letting you send up to 100 emails per day to verified contacts for testing.
+When ready to scale, verify your domain directly within BlueFox Email and apply for production access.
+Once approved, all sandbox limitations are lifted, enabling unlimited sending while maintaining bounce rates below 2.5% and complaint rates below 0.05% for optimal deliverability.

-BlueFox Email leverages AWS SES infrastructure, providing enterprise-grade deliverability with complete transparency into sending reputation and performance metrics.
-Users benefit from AWS's robust global delivery network while maintaining full control over authentication settings and sender reputation management.
+**AWS SES Mode** is available for teams wanting maximum infrastructure control and cost optimization.
+This optional integration provides direct access to AWS's robust delivery network while maintaining full control over authentication settings and sender reputation management.

-The platform includes comprehensive deliverability monitoring through direct AWS SES integration, real-time bounce and complaint handling, and detailed delivery statistics.
-This infrastructure approach provides users with enhanced visibility and control compared to shared-IP models, eliminating the account suspension risks that affect other providers.
+Both delivery modes include comprehensive deliverability monitoring, real-time bounce and complaint handling, and direct access to delivery statistics, providing enhanced visibility and control compared to shared-IP models, eliminating the account suspension risks that affect other providers.

-**BlueFox Email Infrastructure Limitations:**
+**BlueFox Email Infrastructure Advantages:**
-- Requires AWS account setup and management
-- AWS SES fees apply separately
-- More technical initial setup required
+- Immediate sending capability without third-party setup
+- Transparent deliverability metrics and monitoring
+- Flexible delivery modes for different business needs
+- Production-ready infrastructure with domain verification
-- No dedicated IP options (relies on AWS SES infrastructure)
+- Optional AWS SES integration for advanced control

 ## Personalization